Documents you must provide

 If your funding is from a venture capital firm, you must also provide:

-- an original letter from its director, partner or fund manager
+- a letter from its director, partner or fund manager

 - a term sheet signed by all parties